top of page

 Data sharing & transfer

-• Service providers
+Service providers potentially worldwide

-• Data transferred also outside Switzerland and EU, potentially worldwide
+• Data transferred also outside Switzerland and the EU, potentially worldwide

 What can you do?